1. Determine Your Budget

 Click here for a list of aircraft finance companies.

 4. Start Your Search

 Finding your dream airplane has never been easier.
 With today’s vast amount of online resources, you can look anywhere for your perfect airplane.
-While many good deals are still found on your local airport bulletin board, you can essentially find precisely what you’re looking for on websites or publications like Trade-a-Plane and Aero Trader.
+While many good deals are still found on your local airport bulletin board, you can usually find a large selection of aircraft for sale on websites or in trade publications like Trade-a-Plane or Globalair.com.

 5. Take a Test Flight